nasa/GeneLab-Training/GL4U/RNAseq/June_2022_Educator_Pilot/NCCS_SMCE_Bootcamp_Setup/README.md

    > Full name
    > Proposed username (lastname_firstinitial)
    > E-mail address
-   > A US phone number capable of receiving SMS text mesages
+   > A US phone number capable of receiving SMS text messages

 3. Amanda will notify you when all user accounts have been set up within 1-week of your 3-week time slot.